 It’s also worth mentioning that Hunter will not attempt to verify a Gmail account or similar free email addresses.

-This is because Hunter is designed to only look for professional email accounts and not personal ones.
+This is because Hunter’s domain search is designed to only look for professional email accounts and not a personal Gmail account.

 So this simply falls outside the scope of the service they offer.

-So, how good is Hunter’s email verifier at tracking down invalid emails?
+So, how good are Hunter’s email verifier and domain search at tracking down invalid emails?